woodyhayday/project-pages/readme.txt

 First up the thing 90% of people miss: MAKE A PORTFOLIO.
 So many people leave folders on their computers never to be shared publically.

-Once you've got your Project Pages up, sharing becomes a consistent part of the workflow.
+Once you've got your Project Pages displaying your recent work, sharing becomes a consistent part of the workflow.
 Consistently sharing your work will get it noticed.

 **How do I make my portfolio stand out?**